-- Results Framework has been updated and included an Annex 1.
-Accordingly the PD text has been revised to correspond the changes made. - The restructured Theory of Chain has been added in the PD (Figure 1). - A tentative list of ST Technical Assistance inputs during AWP 2021-2022 & 1-22.July 2022, and Extension Phase (23 July 2022-22 July 2024) has been added (Table 2) - Information on Extension Phase TA staff has been added (Chapter: Means and budget) - Programme Extension Phase budget has been given (Table 3; Annex 2) - TA staff TORs have been updated to reflect the changes in the TA staff and the tasks (Annex 4) - Information on Tanzania Climate Change Strategy and Nationally Determined Contributions (NDCs) has been added (Annex 5) - Information on FORVAC Non-discrimination (as part of Finland's cross cutting objectives) related activities has been added (Annex 6) - Justification for FORVAC implementation in the context of climate change adaptation and mitigation has been added (Annex 7) - Information on FORVAC charcoal related activities have been added (Annex 9) - References added in the list of References (Annex 10) - FORVAC Team response to External Review and Evaluation Services (ERET) Mid-Term Evaluation Recommendations has been added (Annex 11)
+- The Results Framework has been updated and included as an Annex 1.1.
+Accordingly, the PD text has been revised to correspond to the changes made. - The restructured Theory of Change has been added in the PD (Figure 1) - A tentative list of ST Technical Assistance inputs during AWP 2021-2022 & 1-22 July 2022, and the Extension Phase (23 July 2022-22 July 2024) have been added (Table 2) - Information on the Extension Phase TA staff has been added (Chapter: Means and budget) - The updated Programme Results Framework has been added to the beginning of Annex 1 - The Programme Extension Phase budget amendments have been made.
+An overall budget for the full programme period has been added as Annex 2.1, while the extension phase budget is included as Annex 2.3 - The summarised work plan for the whole Programme period has been updated (Annex 3) - TA staff TORs have been updated to reflect the changes in the TA staff and the tasks (Annex 4) - Information on the Tanzania Climate Change Strategy and Nationally Determined Contributions (NDCs) has been added (Annex 5) - Information on FORVAC's Non-discrimination related activities (as part of Finland's cross cutting objectives) has been added (Annex 6) - Justification for FORVAC's implementation in the context of climate change adaptation and mitigation has been added (Annex 7) - Information on FORVAC's charcoal related activities have been added (Annex 9) - References are added in the list of References (Annex 10) - The FORVAC Team response to the External Review and Evaluation Services (ERET) Mid-Term Evaluation Recommendations has been added (Annex 11)